lmc-eu/steward/README.md

 ```

 In few moments you should see Firefox window appearing, then the http://www.w3.org/ site (as defined in the example tests)
 should be loaded and the window will be instantly closed.
-See output of the command to check the test result.
+See the output of the command to check the test result.

 The `run` command has two required arguments - the name of environment and browser:
-- The environment argument has no effect by default, but it is accessible in your tests making it easy to e.g. change the base URL of your tested site - for example your local server or staging environment
+- The environment argument has no effect by default, but it is accessible in your tests making it easy to e.g. change the base URL of your tested site - for example, your local server or staging environment
 - The browser name could be any name of browser supported by Selenium.
 Most common are "firefox", "chrome", "phantomjs", "safari" and "internet explorer".
-Except Firefox some additional steps are needed to run tests in specified browser.
+See our wiki for more info related to [installing browser drivers][wiki-drivers].

-There is also bunch of useful options of `run` command:
+There is also a bunch of useful options of `run` command:

 - `--group` - run just specific group(s) of tests
 - `--exclude-group` - exclude some group(s) of tests (can be even combined with `--group`)
 - `--server-url` - set different url of selenium server than the default (http://localhost:4444)
-- `--xdebug` - start Xdebug debugger on your tests, so you can debug tests from your IDE ([learn more about tests debugging](https://github.com/lmc-eu/steward/wiki/Debugging-Selenium-tests-with-Steward) in our Wiki)
+- `--xdebug` - start Xdebug debugger on your tests, so you can debug tests from your IDE ([learn more about tests debugging][wiki-debugging] in our Wiki)
-- `--capability` - directly pass any extra capability to the Selenium WebDriver server ([see wiki](https://github.com/lmc-eu/steward/wiki/Set-custom-capabilities) for more information and examples)
+- `--capability` - directly pass any extra capability to the Selenium WebDriver server ([see wiki][wiki-capabilities] for more information and examples)
 - `--help` - see all other options and default values
-- **adjust output levels:** by default only test results summary is printed to the output; the verbosity could be changed like this:
+- **adjust output levels:** by default, only test results summary is printed to the output; the verbosity could be changed like this:
     - `-v` - to instantly output name of failed test(s)
     - `-vv` - print also progress information during run (which tests were started/finished etc); if any test fails, its output will by printed to the console
     - `-vvv` - output everything, including all output from the tests